Seagate/cortx-management-portal/CortxManagementPortalQuickstart.md

 </p>
 </details>

-## 1.2 Setup the Development Environment locally
+## 1.2 Setup the Development Environment locally - make seperate steps for Web and Gui

-**Before you begin:** Ensure that you've installed Vue.js on the local system.

 <details>
 <summary>Click to expand!</summary>